avannaldas/Machine-Learning/Machine Learning from Scratch/readme.md

-I've recently started implementing algorithms from scratch.
+* I've recently started implementing algorithms from scratch.
-Trying to adhere to sklearn interface as far as possible.
+* Trying to keep it close to sklearn interface to some extent.
-You can find it here in the new repository: [ML-from-scratch](https://github.com/avannaldas/ML-from-scratch)
+* You can find it in the repository [ML-from-scratch](https://github.com/avannaldas/ML-from-scratch)